Aller au contenu

 Electricity

-Electricity rates increase from today for national customers who remain on a regulated market, which is the result of the increase in energy prices on the wholesale markets.
+Electricity rates increase from today for national customers who remain on a regulated market, as a result of rising energy prices on the wholesale markets.

 According to the Energy Services Regulatory Authority (ESRA), this update of the tariff on the regulated market is 3%, compared to the current prices.
 This translates into an increase of about 1.05 euros in the average bill of a couple without children (with a contractual power of 3.45 kVA) and 2.86 euros for the consumption of a couple with two children (power of 6.9 kVA).